openemr/openemr/docker/development-easy-light/README.md

-### Easy Development Docker Environment for Tyler
+### Easy Development Docker Environment
-This is a special order easy development docker for Tyler.
-It does not included CouchDB or LDAP.
+This is a special easy development docker used for theme development.
+It does not include CouchDB or LDAP.
 Instructions for The Easy Development Docker environment can be found at [CONTRIBUTING.md](../../CONTRIBUTING.md#code-contributions-local-development).